-Families celebrate Diwali in their own fashion while keeping its historical significance close to heart.
-Common forms of celebration include lighting diyas (clay lamps), rangoli (floor decorations with colored powder, rice, and flowers), fireworks, family gatherings, exchanging of gifts and well wishes, and plenty of food and sweets.
+Diwali spans five days of rituals, celebrated differently by each family, yet rooted in its shared meaning.
+Kids and adults alike enjoy dynamic festivities including fireworks, lighting diyas (clay lamps), rangoli (decorations with colored powder, rice, and flowers), family gatherings, exchanging gifts and blessings, and plenty of food and sweets.

 However you choose to celebrate or learn about Diwali this year, cheers to a new beginning!